MOST RECENT

 Why Does California Have These Restrictions?

 Although the driving restrictions are set by the DMV, the rules are enforced by the California Police Department.
-If you are caught breaking one of the California DMV permit rules, the matter will be forwarded to the courthouse that will in turn suspend or withdraw your driving privilege.
+If you are caught breaking one of the California DMV permit rules, the matter will be forwarded to a local courthouse that will in turn suspend or withdraw your driving privilege.

 Age Dependent Learner's Permit Restrictions in California